-Although social media has proved to be one of the most powerful platforms for digital marketing, B2B companies are still hesitant to optimize their social media strategy the way they should.
+Although social media has proved to be one of the most powerful platforms for digital marketing, companies are still hesitant to optimize their B2B social media marketing strategy the way they should.
 Can you relate?

 A study by Social Media Examiner validates the opportunity.
 Usually when you think of some of the most successful companies in the social media world, the first few will probably be B2C.